abhishekarya1/Hash-Define-myNotes/content/system-design/hld.md

 ### Replication
 Two generals problem - the problem with systems that reply on `ACK` for consistency is that the other one doesn't know if the update has been performed on the other node if `ACK` doesn't reach us back, resolution - _hierarchical replication_.

-- **Active-passive**: only master can handle writes, master propagates writes to slaves, slaves are _read only_ for the client.
-If master goes down, one of the slaves is promoted to master.
+- **Single Leader** (_does not scales writes_): only master can handle writes, master propagates writes to slaves, slaves are _read only_ for the client.
+If master goes down, one of the slaves is promoted to master or we can have a fail-over master ready to take over.
-- **Active-active**: both master and slaves can address writes, consistency between them has to be maintained.
-One of the slaves continue to function if the existing one goes down.
+- **Multi-Leader**: multiple nodes are leaders and writes can be done on any of the leader, consistency between them has to be maintained so that no race condition occurs.
+Eventual consistency is expected here.
+One of the leader continue to function if one goes down.
+- **Leaderless**: all nodes are equal, writes can be addressed by any of the nodes.
+Eventual consistency is expected here.

 ## Networking and Protocols
 [/networking](/networking/notes)